 Complaints Procedures related to Equality, Diversity and Inclusion

 Counterculture expects its clients and colleagues to treat others equitably, with dignity and respect.
-Anyone that believes they have been discriminated against, harassed or bullied has the right to make a complaint free from victimisation or fear of retaliation.
+Anyone who believes they have been discriminated against, harassed or bullied has the right to make a complaint free from victimisation or fear of retaliation.

 Any colleague who feels they have not been treated in accordance with this policy is entitled to raise the matter through the Grievance Policy and Procedure or the Harassment and Bullying Policy.
 We encourage informal resolution and we aim to support and protect anyone who makes a complaint, or who acts as a witness.
 All complaints will be taken seriously and will be dealt with promptly and confidentially.